SamuelePirani/heatmap-iot-analytics/README.md

 If you do not have Conda installed:

 1. Download and install [Anaconda](https://www.anaconda.com/download) by following the instructions on the website.
-2. Confirm that Conda is added to your system's PATH or configure it manually.
+2. Confirm that Conda is added to your system’s PATH or configure it manually.

 ---